 Use your research to customise each application, so you can convince the employer they are your No.1 choice, and you are just what they’re looking for!

 As explained above, you need to communicate why you really want the position and how you are a great fit for that particular company and career path.
 Here are examples of how to do it:

 Find a hook for your cover letter – explain why you are interested in that particular job/scheme and employer.

-Link your CV and responses to the specific job description – highlight your most relevant skills, attributes and experience.
-Use the STAR technique to give specific examples:
+Adapt your CV, and link applications or interview responses to the specific job description, by highlighting your most relevant skills, attributes and experience.
+Provide evidence, using the STAR technique to give specific examples: